MicroFocus/octane-gitlab-service/docs/CustomTestFrameworkExample.md

 * the `replaceString` replacement object will substitute each `.` character with \
-* the `replaceRegex` will replace the last \ with `.mytest` !Note: Each escape character in the Json should be doubled.
+* the `replaceRegex` will replace the last \ with `.mytest` !Note: Each escape character in the JSON should be doubled.